IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA441 - The search bar is visible even when the user scrolls down the page (Home Page)
+- VA441 - The search bar is visible even when the user scrolls down the page.
+  - HP - Home Page
-- VA442 - Whenever the user interacts to the search bar, they must allways obtain the car results.
-(Front Page Results)
+- VA442 - Whenever the user interacts to the search bar, they must always obtain the car results.
+  - FP - Front Page Results

-- **Priority**: Low
+- **Priority**: Medium

   **Estimate**: 1 week

-  **Classification:** Could Have
+  **Classification:** Should Have

 ---